mreinstein/cobalt/README.md

 Dunno if these will make the cut but things to strongly consider

 * primitive drawing (lines, rectangles, ellipses, paths, etc.)
-* ECS agnostic: could we expose pure arrays/data structures as the core API rather than demanding my particular ecs module?
-* text based intuitive render graph for highly configurable shaders
+* intuitive render graph for highly configurable shaders

 ## Architecture